level: UG top_up: false international: true clearing: false full_time: true part_time: true start_Month: September location: Waterside

 Status: Compulsory

 The purpose of this module is provide students with a skills set for managing a range of client conditions.
-The module will provide students with evidence based knowledge of how to apply methods for different forms of conditions and different phases of injury; when to apply methods; contradindications for use and make informed decision around their scope of practice.
+The module will provide students with evidence based knowledge of how to apply methods for different forms of conditions and different phases of injury; when to apply methods; contraindications for use and make informed decision around their scope of practice.
 This module will also develop student?s ability to develop and monitor the effectiveness of individualised rehabilitation plans and will allow students to be able to plan, adapt and monitor physical activity programmes to improve health and well-being.

 • Module code: SPO2055